LeeU1911/try-pomodoro/README.md

 * Long-break (15 minutes) after 4 pomodoros
 * Rebrush UI
 * Record number of pomodoros and breaks
+* Confirmation if page is refresh or pomodoro is paused
 * Record interruptions when pausing/resuming pomodoro
 * Audio notifications
 * Task lists